SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.4.md

 <!-- MR 10.2.0 [CU13]/10.3.0 [CU1] - FR 10.3.4 -->

-When you resized the selected area in a trend graph, the pattern edit menu would incorrectly open, even when you were not allowed to create a pattern or when you had no intention of editing a pattern.
+When you resized the selected area in a trend graph by dragging either the left or right selection boundary, the pattern edit menu would incorrectly open, even when you were not allowed to create a pattern or when you had no intention of editing a pattern.